Benjamin Wedro, MD, FACEP, FAAEM

 Drowning occurs when water comes into contact with the larynx (voice box).

-- After an initial gasp, there is an initial voluntary breath holding.
+- After an initial gasp, there is a period of voluntary breath holding.

 - This is followed by spasm of the larynx and the development of hypoxemia (hypo=low + ox=oxygen + emia=blood), or decreased levels of oxygen in the bloodstream.